nix-community/flakelight/api_guide.md

 }
 ```

-With the above, `nix eval .#example.test` will ouput "hello".
+With the above, `nix eval .#example.test` will output "hello".

 This can be used to configure any output, for example directly setting an
 overlay (though this can be configured with the `overlays` option):